PavelSadovskii/PavelSadovskii/README.md

 ## I'm a Data Scientist student!
 - 🔭 I’m currently studying at [Yandex.Practicum]
 - 🥅 2023 Goals: I want to find my first job in IT
-- ⚡ Fun fact: I have a Polish surname, and I have been living in Poland for the second year, but these are two unrelated facts.
+- ⚡ Fun fact: I have a Polish surname, and I have been living in Poland for the second year, but these are two unrelated facts